What is a Housing Production Plan?

-In Massachusetts, Housing Production Plans (HPPs) are plans that help municipalities better understand local housing need and demand, development constraints and opportunities, and their vision for the future housing landscape.
+In Massachusetts, Housing Production Plans (HPPs) are plans that help municipalities better understand local housing need and demand, development constraints and opportunities, and their vision for future Affordable Housing and sometimes market-rate housing.

 A home is considered affordable when it costs 30% or less of a household’s income and is deed-restricted to income-eligible low- or moderate-income residents.
-Affordable Housing has restrictions to preserve affordability for decades or in perpetuity, ensuring that lower-income households can stay in their communities without having to make difficult decisions, such as skipping meals or doctor’s appointments to have enough money to pay for their homes.
+Affordable Housing has restrictions to preserve affordability for decades or in perpetuity, ensuring that income-eligible households can stay in their communities without having to make difficult financial decisions, such as skipping meals or doctor’s appointments to have enough money to pay for their homes.
 Without deed restrictions, housing costs can go up as markets rise, making homes that were once inexpensive now costly.
 Deed-restricted Affordable Housing protects communities from skyrocketing costs and related displacement.

 Learn about affordable housing: